NLnetLabs/rpki-doc/source/routinator/configuration.rst

 =============

-To get the Routinator running for your specific environment, there is a great number of things you can configure.
+To get the Routinator running for your specific environment, there is a great number of elements you can configure.
 To get an overview of all available options, please refer to the manual page, which can be accessed via:

 .. code-block:: bash

    routinator man

 ..
-Tip:: The manual page is available online on the `NLnetLabs documentation
+Tip:: The manual page is available online on the `NLnet Labs documentation
 		 site <https://www.nlnetlabs.nl/documentation/rpki/routinator/>`_.

 Configuration file
 ------------------

-Routinator can take its configuration from a file.
+The Routinator can take its configuration from a file.
 You can specify such a configuration file via the ``-c`` option.
-If you don’t, Routinator will check if there is a file ``$HOME/.routinator.conf`` and if it exists, use it.
+If you don’t, the Routinator will check if there is a file ``$HOME/.routinator.conf`` and if it exists, use it.
 If it doesn’t exist and there is no ``-c`` option, default values are used.